rkimathi/luggagemanagementsystem/README.md

-luggage-storage-db/
- - ├── database/
- - │   └── luggage_storage.sql (your complete SQL file)
- - ├── docs/
- - │   └── ERD.png (or ERD.pdf)
- - └── README.md

 # Temporary Luggage Storage Database System
 A Database for a Temporary Luggage Storage Management System.
-The system is to manage a temporary storage of luggage in Nairobi City where
+The system is to manage a temporary storage of luggage in Nairobi City where people with errands within town can have their luggages stored for a short duration.

+luggage-storage-db/
+  ├── database/
+  │   └── luggage_storage.sql (your complete SQL file)
+  ├── docs/
+  │   └── ERD.png (or ERD.pdf)
+  └── README.md

 ## 📖 Description
 A complete MySQL database solution for temporary luggage storage services.
 This system manages: